-The table on the following page illustrates the growth made by each subgroup of students in reading and math for the 2020-21 school year based on end of year assessment data and how those percentages rate against the indicator's rubric.
+The following table illustrates the growth made by each subgroup of students in reading and math for the 2022-23 school year based on end of year assessment data and how those percentages rate against the indicator's rubric.
 Data for subgroups with less than 20 students is suppressed for confidentiality purposes.